DaCasBe/TwitchPy/docs/index.md

 **Args**:

 id (str): ID of the video to be deleted
+          Limit: 5

 ### Get webhook subscriptions